Graduate Catalog 2024-2025

 Non-Degree Programs

-Students who wish to pursue a Planned Fifth-Year/Rank II or Planned Sixth-Year/Rank I program must submit an application to the Graduate School.
+Students who wish to pursue a Planned Fifth-Year/Rank II or Planned Sixth-Year/Rank I program must submit an application to Graduate Studies.
 Upon completion of the non-degree program, individuals must contact the certification officer in the College of Education and Behavioral Sciences.
 The certification officer will then certify to Kentucky's Education Professional Standards Board that rank requirements have been met.
 Enrollment in a Planned Sixth-Year/Rank I program may not provide eligibility for a federal student loan, and completion of a Planned Fifth/Sixth-Year non-degree program may not be accepted in states other than Kentucky in determining pay status.
 Additional information about teacher certification may be found at www.wku.edu/teacherservices/teacher_cert/index.php.

 Candidates for the Planned Fifth-Year/Rank II, Planned Sixth-Year/Rank I, Advanced Certification, or Endorsement should furnish the WKU Office of Professional Educator Services the following documents: